 Ramiro D. Crego.
 2013-2017.
 Ph.D. in Biological Sciences, University of North Texas.
 Dissertation: Predatory impacts and variables determining the spatiotemporal occupancy of the invasive American mink (Neovison vison) on a pristine island in Southern Chile.
 Ramiro completed his MS at Southern Illinois University in 2010-12 modeling wetlands distributions and climate change in Argentina.
 He worked on the effects of the American mink on the native birds and rodents in Navarino Island, Chile.
 Ramiro also provided guidelines for controlling mink to help biodiversity conservation in the far south.
 He is currently working at the Smithsonian Institute with their program in Kenya, modeling spatio-temporal abundance of large ungulates.
 See Ramiro’s site and publications here.

 Francisco Fontúrbel.
 2008.
 Master of Science, Universidad de Los Lagos, Osorno, Chile.
 Thesis: [Patterns of habitat use and selection, and responses to fragmentation by the Mouse opossum (Dromiciops gliroides Thomas) in a southern Chilean landscape.]
 In 2013 Francisco earned a doctorate from Universidad de Chile studying the “Effects of habitat transformation on the co-evolutionary dynamics of plant-animal mutualism on a hemiparasitic mistletoe”.
 He is currently a faculty at Universidad Catolica de Vaparaiso (Chile) where he continues studying animal interactions and human disturbances in southern forests.
-See Francisco’s web site here and his publications here.
+See Francisco’s publications here.

 Ana P. Bertoldi.
 2009-2010.
 Master of Science, Universidad de Los Lagos, Osorno, Chile.
 Thesis: [Spatial use of fragmented landscapes by the Slender-billed parakeet (Enicognathus leptorhynchus) in southern Chile.]
 2010.
 Environmental consultant, ARDEA Consultoria Ambiental, Porto Alegre, Brazil.
 2011.
 Scholarfellow, Klamath Bird Observatory, Oregon/California, USA.
 Project: [Adding value to data: the use of visualization tools.].
 2012-2016.
 Ph.D. student, University of Cambridge, Cambridge, UK.
 Thesis: Movement ecology of Antarctic skuas and its effect on the competition.
 To see Ana’s publications, click here.